santagoy/san-tagoy-xyz/content/games/southern-skies/encounters.md

 ## Combat

-Combat is resolved simultaneously between characters and their foes in a series of phases: Movement, Missile, Melee, Misc., and Morale.
+Combat resolves simultaneously between characters and their foes in a series of phases: Movement, Missile, Melee, Misc., and Morale.

 At the start of every round of combat (6 seconds), the caller relays the actions of each character to the referee in phase order and each phase is resolved simultaneously.